jamauro/method/README.md

 const config = {
   before: [], // global before function(s) that will run before all methods
   after: [], // global after function(s) that will run after all methods
-  serverOnly: false // globally make all methods serverOnly, aka disable Optimistic UI, by setting to true
+  serverOnly: false, // globally make all methods serverOnly, aka disable Optimistic UI, by setting to true
   options: {
     returnStubValue: true, // make it possible to get the ID of an inserted item on the client before the server finishes
     throwStubExceptions: true,  // don't call the server method if the client stub throws an error, so that we don't end up doing validations twice
   },
   arePublic: false, // by default all methods will be protected by authentication, override it for all methods by setting this to true
-  basePath: `/imports/api`, // used when dynamically importing methods };
+  basePath: `/imports/api` // used when dynamically importing methods };
 ````